 “Things continue to be uncertain and the sector is not immune to broader themes affecting the economy as a whole,” Chan says.
 Issues such as the rise in inflation will prompt discussions about how to manage the charity’s finances most effectively.

 On a positive front, there have been examples of greater collaboration within the sector to weather the storm.
 At the same time, Chan believes the financial uncertainty unleashed by the pandemic has had a positive impact on governance, in many cases leading to much more regular engagement between charity leaders and trustees.
 “That has served to build trust between trustees and the leadership teams, which will help charities going forward.”

 “We’ve seen trustees really have to step up to the mark and not just turn up but engage properly and make important decisions,” Case adds.
 At the same time, use of technology for virtual board meetings has made it easier to cast the net wider to find people able to step up to the responsibilities of a trustee role job, she believes.

 “For most charities, the year ahead will continue to be hard work with no let up.
 The combination of ongoing uncertainty and firefighting makes it difficult for charity sector organisations to plan ahead,” Case warns.
 Charities and their trustees have demonstrated great resilience and resolve to get through the last two years to meet demand.
 However, many trustees and senior leaders will face tough decisions about their charity’s long-term future in the months ahead.

 Designed for finance professionals who engage with the charity and voluntary sector, either as a trusted adviser or employed by a charity in a finance role.
-Membership is open to everyone, including non-ICAEW members.Join now
+Membership is free and open to everyone, including non-ICAEW members.Join now

 Stay up to date